danielneubert/evalanche-interface/docs/Behaviors/GroupBehavior/addGroup.md

 # `GroupBehavior::addGroup()`

-Add an attribute to a resource.
+Add an attribute group to a resource.

 ## Namespace